Empower Your Practice

 Most of the platforms in this comparison support social media integration to varying degrees.
 Medesk, Appointy, and WellnessLiving allow you to add a booking link or a direct "Book Now" button to your Facebook and Instagram profiles.

-Platforms with Xero integration, including Medesk, allow appointment income and invoices to flow directly into your accounting records.
-Xero can be configured to apply the correct VAT rate to each service, which means your quarterly return draws on accurate, real-time data rather than manually reconciled spreadsheets.
-If you are not VAT-registered, the invoicing function still provides a clear record of income by service type.
+Platforms with QuickBooks integration, including Medesk, allow appointment income and invoices to flow directly into your accounting records.
+QuickBooks can be configured to track income by service type, which simplifies tax preparation and annual reporting.
+If you are not yet using accounting software, the invoicing function within your massage booking software still provides a clear record of income by treatment type.

 1. Does it include SOAP notes or clinical documentation?

 This is one of the most important distinctions between a general booking tool and a practice management system.
 Apps like Fresha, MassageBook, and Reservio do not include structured clinical documentation.
-Medesk includes full SOAP notes features as part of its electronic health record capability.
+Medesk includes full SOAP notes features as part of its electronic health record capability, making it the appropriate choice for any massage therapist with clinical documentation obligations under US professional standards.

 EHR vs EMR: Key Differences & Advantages